With Great Power Comes Great Responsibility...

 This Important-Sounding Title Has Three Variations

-Durable Power of Attorney: This type goes into effect the moment the paperwork is signed and kicks in if you’re deemed mentally incompetent.
+Durable Power of Attorney: This type goes into effect the moment the paperwork is signed and stays in effect even if you’re deemed mentally incompetent.
 However, as long as you’re deemed competent you can change it at any time.
 [Dig Deeper: Durable POA]

 Springing Power of Attorney: This is like the durable POA, but it kicks in--or “springs” into action--if you become seriously ill or injured.
 [Dig Deeper: Springing POA]

 Non-Durable Power of Attorney: This is used when you need someone to take care of a specific financial or legal goal and expires if or when you’re declared mentally incompetent.
 Like if you’re out of the country and need someone to stand in for you on the closing of a house.
 Yeah, it’s not an everyday occurrence, but at least you now know what it is.
 [Dig Deeper: Non-Durable POA]

 - An understanding of his or her duties, and a commitment to taking those duties seriously